buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 The following sections provide an architectural overview of the proposed solution.
 The brief description gives an initial overview of the architecture and the conceptional idea.
 Afterward, an abstract architecture describes the concepts behind the distributed authentication mesh.
 Then the architecture is concretized with platform-specific examples based on Kubernetes.

-The reader should note that the proposed architecture does not match the implementation of the POC to the full extent.
-The goal of this project is to provide an abstract idea to implement such an authentication mesh, while the POC proves the ability to modify HTTP requests in-flight.
+The reader should note that the proposed architecture does not match the implementation of the PoC to the full extent.
+The goal of this project is to provide an abstract idea to implement such an authentication mesh, while the PoC proves the ability to modify HTTP requests in-flight.

 ### Brief Description